codefresh-io/cf-errors/README.md

 <a name="getfirstvalue" />
 ## Getting the value of the first occurrence of a field in the chain
 Sometimes you will populate an error with a field and wrap it with an additional error.
-Then in order to get the value of the field you will need to recursivelly go over the whole chain. </br>
+In order to get the value of the field you will need to recursively go over the whole chain. </br>
-In order to get the first value of a field in the chain use 'getFirstValue' function
+In order to get the first value of a field in the chain use 'getFirstValue' function.
 ```javascript
 var error = new CFError({field: "value", field1: "firstValue"});
 var extendedError = new CFError({cause: error, field1: "newValue"});